wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 A special **package type**, **`wpstarter-extension`** , can be used in such packages to avoid that issue: when WP Starter will recognize that root package has `wpstarter-extension` type, will do nothing on Composer installation or update.

-Moreover, packages of type `wpstarter-extension` can use the setting `extra.wpstarter-autoload` to setup an autoload strategy that will only be used when WP Starter perform its tasks, without affecting regular application autoload.
+Moreover, packages of type `wpstarter-extension` can use the setting `extra.wpstarter-autoload` to set up an autoload strategy that will only be used when WP Starter perform its tasks, without affecting regular application autoload.

 ### WP Starter autoload